Getting Your Business Online

-The searcher will also get essential information like Ram Sweet Shop hours of running, including any special holiday hours, and their website URL.
+The searcher will also get essential information like Ram Sweet Shop’s hours of running, including any special holiday hours, and their website URL.
 Ram Sweet Shop Google My Business listing can also feature photos and reviews, which helps searchers to become customers.

-Photos help people reflect the business and get satisfied with it.
+Photos help people reflect on the business and get satisfied with it.
 They can see what the inside of the shop looks like, for example, anyone can see the storefront when they arrive at its location.

 Plus, listings with photos get 42% more map direction requests and 35% more clickthroughs to the business website than listings without photos.
 So, it’s a smart idea for Ram Sweet Shop to tell their business to “say cheese.”

-The reviews on Ram Sweet Shop listing can also be a great business move.
+The reviews on the Ram Sweet Shop listing can also be a great business move.
 88% of customers say they trust online reviews as much as they trust a friend’s suggestions.

 Google My Business also lets Ram Sweet Shop answer to all the people writing reviews, so they can keep engaging with her customers even after they’ve left her shop.